How to Properly Dispose of Car Batteries

 A typical car battery is made of lead plates and sulfuric acid.
 As you probably know, lead is one of the most toxic heavy metals.
 The Centers for Disease Control and Prevention (CDC) notes that lead poisoning can cause behavioral and learning problems in children.
 If a car battery ends up in a landfill, it’s likely to contaminate the soil and ground water.

 Fortunately, automotive batteries are the most recycled consumer product in the country.
 Ninety-nine percent of all car batteries are recycled into new car batteries!
+Find out if electric car batteries are recyclable.

 Safely Disconnecting Your Battery